GCU Digital Film Department

 Equipment includes Canon C-100 and C-300 cameras, RED Epic, Scarlet and Gemini cameras, Zoom H4N Pro audio recorders, Sennheiser microphones, a variety of lights (HMI, tungsten, LED), a professional pocket jib, a doorway dolly (with tracks) and many other items.
 Production courses involve and rely on hands-on instruction to ensure that students are comfortable with the tools available to them.

-By using the state-of-the-art equipment and facilities available, GCU Digital Film students are able to bring their visions to life via short and long-form scripts and films.
-Students are encouraged to participate in as many film festivals and showcases as possible, including those hosted by GCU.
-At these events, students can meet and network with industry professionals and have their work judged and critiqued, taking away valuable knowledge so that they can go on to create the so that they can go on to create the next cult classic, indie hit or summer blockbuster.
+By using the equipment and facilities available, GCU digital film students have the opportunity to bring their visions to life via short and long-form scripts and films.
+You will be encouraged to participate in as many film festivals and showcases as possible, including those hosted by GCU.
+At these events, you may have the chance to meet and network with industry professionals and have your work critiqued in order to gain helpful feedback for your next project.